LLAW3301/docassemble-LLAW33012021S1FLPN2/README.md

 Feedback from S1

-- If you don't have anyone in region, no point asking second question
 - Make URL for website clickable, make email/phone numbers clickable
 - Avoid gross line break in printout, tell word to not paginate
 - Repeat row headers on each new page